codeape2/netmockery/netmockery/documentation.md

 ## Adjusting in the web UI

-For endpoints that define parameters, the web ui displays the table of values on the endpoint details page, and allows a user to change values, and reset values to the default value.
+For endpoints that define parameters, the web ui displays the table of values on the endpoint details page.
+The user can change values and reset values to the default value.

 # Writing tests